jordyvl/VLWARE-OS/README.md

 VLWARE-OS
 =========
-BAsed on the LMNET Operating system with some useful things added more will be added soon
+Based on the LMNET Operating system with some useful things added.
+There will be more useful things added in a short time.
+This operating system looks much like linux.